saidooubella/sash/README.md

 ### Control Flow

-statements allow you to dictate the flow of execution in your Sash program.
+Statements allow you to dictate the flow of execution in your Sash program.
 Below are the primary control flow structures.

 #### **If-Else**